Trafficking Risk in Sub-Saharan African Supply Chains

 Freedom of Association

-The law in São Tomé and Príncipe protects workers’ rights to form and/or join unions, bargain collectively, and conduct strikes (although this right is strictly controlled).
-Workers in the public sector do not have the right to bargain collectively.
+The law in São Toméan and Príncipe protects workers’ rights to form and join unions, bargain collectively (though there are no regulations governing this right), and conduct strikes.[19]
+In practice, however, the government places many restrictions around workers’ right to strike, including requiring a majority of workers to agree to strike beforehand and having no restrictions on the hiring of replacement workers.
+Workers in some public sector jobs, such as the military and police, do not have the right to bargain collectively.
 The law does not prohibit anti-union discrimination by employers or retaliation against strikers.
-The government generally enforces laws guaranteeing the right of workers to partake in collective actions, but the government remains the country’s largest employer and the workers employed in the public sector are not afforded the same rights.[11]
+The government generally enforces laws guaranteeing the right of workers to partake in collective actions, but the government remains the country’s largest formal-sector employer.
+[20] Because of the government’s central role in strike arbitration and the economy as a whole, striking and collective bargaining are rare.[21]

 Working Conditions

-There is no minimum wage in São Tomé and Príncipe, although the government recently announced that it would implement the country’s first national minimum wage at STD 1.1 million (USD 50) a month.
-The minimum wage in the public sector is STD 975,000 (USD 44) a month.
-The legal workweek is 40 hours, but working two jobs is common practice.
-The government has not been able to effectively enforce labor laws in the country, as there are only 15 labor inspectors currently employed.
-There are no labor laws which govern the sprawling informal sector in the country, and workers in the palm oil and cocoa farming sectors are particularly vulnerable to abuse.[12]
+The minimum wage in São Tomé and Príncipe varies by sector, though the wage is above the poverty line in all sectors.
+[22] The minimum wage in the public sector is STN 2,500 (USD 110) a month.[23]
+The legal workweek is 40 hours with two mandatory days off per week, but working two jobs is a common practice.
+Overtime pay is compulsory for those working in excess of 40 hours.[24]
+Workers have the right to remove themselves from potentially dangerous working conditions.
+In both the fishing and construction industries, workers were under-protected against workplace hazards and accidents were rarely reported.[25]
+The government has not been able to effectively enforce labor laws in the country, as there are only six labor inspectors currently employed.[26]
+There are no labor laws governing the sprawling informal sector in the country, and workers in the palm oil and cocoa farming sectors are particularly vulnerable to abuse.[27]
+However, informal sector workers have formed unions and can receive some government benefits.

 Discrimination

 Labor law in São Tomé and Príncipe prohibits discrimination based on race, sex, religious belief, political affiliation, social origin, and/or philosophical conviction.
-These laws are generally enforced in practice, but the law does not explicitly prohibit employment discrimination on the basis of color, age, disability, language, sexual orientation, gender identity, and/or HIV-positive status.
-The law does not differentiate between migrant workers and citizens in terms of anti-discrimination laws.[13]
+However, these laws are not generally enforced in practice and cases of discrimination are rarely investigated or penalized.
+[28] The constitution and general law do not explicitly prohibit employment discrimination on the basis of color, age, disability, language, sexual orientation, gender identity, and/or HIV-positive status.[29]
+Women often experience societal discrimination, which can hamper their access to education and employment opportunities.[30]
+The law does not differentiate between migrant workers and citizens in terms of anti-discrimination laws.[31]

 Forced Labor

-The law prohibits forced labor of every kind (including child labor), and although the country lacks sufficient enforcement capabilities, the U.S. Department of State reports that there were no reported cases of forced labor on the small island nation in the year 2016.[14]
+The law prohibits forced labor of every kind (including child labor).
+The country does not sufficiently enforce forced labor statutes, particularly in the informal sector.
+The U.S. Department of State reports that there were no reported cases of forced labor on the small island nation in the year 2022.
+[32]

 Child Labor

-The minimum age for non-hazardous work in São Tomé and Príncipe is 14, and the minimum age for hazardous work is 18.
-The law does not define the term “hazardous”, therefore making the effective enforcement of these laws difficult at best.
-Employers in the formal sectors of the economy were reported to have generally respected laws governing child labor, but in the informal sector children labor in light agricultural and domestic work, and have also been documented working as street vendors in larger urban areas.[15]
+The minimum age for non-hazardous work in São Tomé and Príncipe is 14, and the minimum age for work in hazardous occupations is 18.
+Employers in the formal sectors of the economy were reported to have generally respected laws governing child labor, but in the informal sector children labor in domestic work and have been documented working as street vendors in larger urban areas.[33]
+Children have been found working in hazardous agricultural jobs.
+There are also reports of child sexual exploitation.[34]
+Data on the informal sector, which composes the majority of São Tomé and Príncipe’s workforce, are poor.
+In 2021, São Tomé and Príncipe invested an additional USD 8 million into combatting child labor.[35]

 Civil Society Organizations

-There were only a handful of civil society organizations operating in São Tomé and Príncipe over the course of last year, but those that did were not impeded by the government and authorities were generally accepting of their viewpoints and recommendations.[16]
+There were only a handful of civil society organizations operating in São Tomé and Príncipe over the course of last year as they have trouble funding their operations.
+Those that did operate were not impeded by the government and authorities acknowledged and accepted many of their recommendations.
+[36]

 Ratification of ILO Conventions Related to Human Trafficking or Rights of Workers and Migrants